liatrio/backstage-plugin-autogov/README.md

 The results displayed are the Automated Governance results published to that releases assets.

+> [!IMPORTANT]
+> This plugin works with version 1.31.1 and higher of Backstage.

 ## Dependencies

 The plugins will only look for Autogov results on repositories with the annotation `liatrio.com/autogov-status-file` set to `results`, or whatever the resulting policy output release asset file name is.
 It can only be overridden from the default value if allowed in the config.